 19:41: Breaking the promise to never put a loved one in a nursing home

-Should I Get a Genetic Test for Alzheimer's?We talk to Jamie Tyrone, who has two copies of the Apoe4 gene, putting her at greatly elevated risk of Alzheimer's disease.
+Should I Get a Genetic Test for Alzheimer's?We talk to Jamie Tyrone, who has two copies of the Apoe4 gene, putting her at a greatly elevated risk of developing Alzheimer's disease.
 She tells us about how genetic testing changed her life and what you need to consider before you get tested.

 0:00 How genetic testing changed Jamie's life